artisticat1/arrows/README.md

 # Arrows
 A plugin for [Obsidian](https://obsidian.md/) that lets you draw arrows in your notes, similar to how you might draw arrows across different parts of your notes on paper.

+**Works in Live Preview mode only.**

 ![demo](screenshots/demo.png)

 ## Usage
 ### Drawing arrows
 Type `{arrow-identifier|color}` to mark the start of an arrow, e.g. `{my-arrow|#1e90ff}`.

-Type `{arrow-identifier}` to mark the end of the arrow; in this case, `{my-arrow}`.
+Then, type `{arrow-identifier}` elsewhere to mark the end of the arrow; in this case, `{my-arrow}`.

-An arrow will be drawn from the start identifier to the end identifier.
+An arrow will be drawn from the start identifier to the end identifier along the margin.

 <img width=300 align="right" src="./screenshots/drawing-arrows.png">